 If you’re using macOS, some versions may require you to grant Full Disk Access to different kernels, system extensions, or files.
 Refer to requirements for Elastic Endpoint if you’re installing the Elastic Endpoint or requirements for the Endgame sensor for more information.

-- Configure the Endpoint Security integration with an Integration name and optional Description.
+- Configure the Endpoint and Cloud Security integration with an Integration name and optional Description.

 - Enter a name for the agent policy in New agent policy name.
 If other agent policies already exist, you can click the Existing hosts tab and select an existing policy instead.
 For more details on Elastic Agent configuration settings, refer to Elastic Agent policies.